picturamundi/36-qui/README.md

 A couple of things to know before using `36-QUI`:

-- This is a 36-key layout made with a wireless [Microdox](https://boardsource.xyz/store/5f2e7e4a2902de7151494f92) in mind.
+- This layout is made with a wireless [Microdox](https://boardsource.xyz/store/5f2e7e4a2902de7151494f92) in mind.
 Since the Microdox has a retracted thumb-cluster, I treat the innermost key as the primary thumb key.
 It might be best to edit the .keymap file and swap this inner key with the middle thumb key for something like a Corne.

 ![microdox](images/microdox-bud.svg)